Coinstar Near Me: Best Places to Turn Your Coins Into Cash Now

 So if you have $5 in coins you could redeem them for a $5 Amazon gift card or Walmart gift card.

-That means when you make coin deposits and choose the egift card option you pay no fees.
+Again, that means when you make coin deposits and choose the egift card option you pay no fees.

 This can be a great way to get free gift cards if you want to avoid service fees.